fractalizes/cmpm-121-f25-d1/README.md

 # CMPM 121 D1 Project

-This is the starting point for your CMPM 121 D1 project.
-The goal of this project is to create a simple web application using TypeScript, Vite, and modern web development practices.
-Students should make sure to remove _this_ content from their README.md file and replace it with their own project documentation.
+This is my D1 Project for the class CMPM 121 at UC Santa Cruz.
+In this game, you can click the fishing rod to collect fish and buy upgrades to earn yourself more fish yield.
+Knock yourself out!